-The anti-VEGF medications, Avastin and Lucentis, are commonly used for a condition known as “wet” age-related macular degeneration (AMD), in which abnormal blood vessels grow underneath the retina.
+The anti-VEGF medications are commonly used for a condition known as “wet” age-related macular degeneration, in which abnormal blood vessels grow underneath the retina.
 These unhealthy vessels leak blood and fluid that can swell and scar the macula (the central part of the retina), and vision loss may be rapid and severe.

 Since anti-VEGF therapies are very effective in slowing vascular leakage and preventing vision loss associated with wet AMD, ophthalmologists are using them to treat other macular disorders.
 If your ophthalmologist has diagnosed you with diabetic retinopathy, retinal vein occlusion, or other condition, you may benefit from anti-VEGF treatment alone or in combination with other treatment modalities such as laser photocoagulation.